spryker/spryker-docs/docs/scos/user/features/202108.0/product-feature-overview/product-images-overview.md

 * Small and large images
 * Adjustable sort order of images in a set
 * Possibility to create different image sets for different use cases on different pages per product
-* Possibility to define the order of images to be displayed on front-end
+* Possibility to define the order of images to be displayed on frontend

 ## Related Business User articles